 Here, then, is a collection of Tours that will help you to find the great experiences that are nestled within this green and pleasant land.
 From views and easy trails around Austwick, all the way over to the singletrack glories of the trails of the Howgill Fells above Sedbergh (yes, they're in Cumbria, but it's still within the Yorkshire Dales National Park), there's a ride to suit everyone.

-Probably the best place to use as a base is Settle - not only does it have a station, but it's the base for some marvellous riding in and of itself, and there are plenty of accommodation opportunities.
-However, it can get somewhat busy in tourist seasons, so do plan ahead.
+Probably the best place to use as a base is Settle - not only does it have a station, but it's home to some marvellous riding in and of itself, and there are plenty of accommodation opportunities.
+However, it can get somewhat busy in peak tourist season, so do plan ahead.
 If you want to truly explore the best the Dales has to offer, then you're probably better off travelling to riding spots by car; it's a big place, and some of the best areas can be remote.

-A hefty day out, this one, for sure - there are plenty of miles and smiles to be had here, and more than a little climbing.
+A hefty day out, this one, for sure, as there are plenty of miles and smiles to be had here, and more than a little climbing.
 It's not too much of a suffer-fest, though; most of the climbs are spin-aways or grinds (naturally) but there's not much in terms of technicality.
-A fine all-round day ride, then, with some top drawer sites to take in along the way.
+A fine all-round day ride, then…

-If you squint long and hard at a map, you might be somewhat baffled as to why the Howgill Fe''s are in a Collection about the Dales at all.
-Technically, Sedburgh and the Howgill Fells are in Cumbria - although in a coup that (amazingly) hasn't yet resulted in war, they fall under the aegis of the Yorkshire Dales National Park.
-Precisely how Yorkshire managed to pull this off (it's not exactly the smallest county, after all - it has no need of the extra room) is a source of mystery, even to residents
+If you squint long and hard at a map, you might be somewhat baffled as to why the Howgill Fells are in a Collection about the Dales at all.
+Technically, Sedbergh and the Howgill Fells are in Cumbria - although they fall under the aegis of the Yorkshire Dales National Park.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.